nikohoffren/nikohoffren-website/README.md

 # nikohoffren-homepage

-This is my personal homepage made with Vite and React.
+This is my personal homepage made with Vite + React & + JavaScript.